SSL VPN with the Cisco AnyConnect client

 The Cisco AnyConnect SSL VPN client now also supports 64-bit Windows operating systems.
 Recommended for Windows 7, Vista, Mac OS X Snow Leopard and users who have problems with the IPsec client under Windows XP or Mac OS X Tiger.

 From version 3, the Cisco AnyConnect VPN client is called the AnyConnect Secure Mobility client.
 In the following text, AnyConnect client refers to both versions.
 Under Windows, the user interface has been redesigned.
-With the AnyConnect SSL VPN client, users with 64-bit versions of Windows and Mac OS X (Snow Leopard, Lion), as well as Windows Mobile, can establish a VPN connection.
+With the AnyConnect SSL VPN client, users of Windows and Mac OS X, Linux as well as Windows Mobile, can establish a VPN connection.

 The Cisco AnyConnect client and the Cisco IPsec client use different protocols.
 Users that connect to other establishments with the IPsec client should first find out whether the AnyConnect client is also supported there.

 - Windows 8.1, 8, 7, Vista, XP also in 64bit, Windows Mobile (supported devices in the release notes below).
 The Windows integrated VPN-client does not work with our VPN-server.

 - Mac OS X Mavericks, Mountain Lion, Lion, Snow Leopard, Leopard and Tiger, Snow Leopard and older do no longer work with the latest AnyConnect client, but they do have an integrated Cisco VPN client!
 (Info) Either you upgrade your outdated operating system or you can reinstall version 4.3 via the download portal und select the group "AnyConnect+NoUpdate" at login.